 I hope that you found these tips helpful!
 Remember, we are here for you.
 Good luck!

-Author: Sarah Pashniak is a certified pediatric sleep coach and the founder of Pashionate About Sleep.
+_______________________________________________Author: Sarah Pashniak is a certified pediatric sleep coach and the founder of Pashionate About Sleep.
 She has a university degree in early childhood education with a major in psychology.
 She is also a busy mom to twin boys age 5 and a two year old daughter.
 When Sarah’s twins were babies she barely slept because her babies weren’t sleep.
 She found her mental health spiralling and she suffered from postpartum depression and anxiety.
 As the boys started to sleep more, she started to sleep more and noticed her mental health improving.
 You can find Sarah providing expert sleep and tips on every month on our Instagram!